ritikmalviya/Todo-App/Readme.md

 # Todo

-Todo Application
+## Todo Application

 - I am Ritik Malviya
-- I learned how to use Tailwind
-- it take 8 days to complete this project ad
+- it take 8 days to complete this project
+- in this project i used Appwrite to authenticate user
+- MongoDb is used for database
+- It have search feature using MongoDb indexing

+## Technology used

+### Frontend
+- React.js
+- Tailwind CSS

+### Backend
+- ExpressJs

+### Database
+- MongoDB

+### Authentication
+- AppWrite